Domain decomposition for entropic unbalanced optimal transport: Numerical experiments

 \paragraph{\texttt{sequential}} In Figure \ref{fig:strategies-lebesgue-product-joint} we observe a rapid formation of the diagonal structure, much faster than what we would expect in the balanced case (where we need approximately $N$ iterations, see \cite{asymptotic_domdec_springer}).
 Also unlike in the balanced case, the evolution is not symmetrical, which comes from the order in which the cell problems are solved and their interdependence.
 In terms of iterations, the global score is decreased in a way that is comparable with the best parallel approaches (see Figure \ref{fig:strategies-lebesgue-product-scores}), which makes sense since each cell problem can already react to the changes by the previous cells.
 Of course, due to the sequential nature, a single iteration will require much more time.
 We attribute the slight increment of the score around iteration $k = 30$ to the inexact solution of the Sinkhorn subproblem.

-\paragraph{\texttt{safe}} The small step size imposed by the \texttt{safe} approach leads to a very slow evolution of the iterates (see both figures) On larger problems this will become even worse, since the step size scales like $1/|\partGeneric|$.
+\paragraph{\texttt{safe}} The small step size imposed by the \texttt{safe} approach leads to a very slow evolution of the iterates (see both figures).
+On larger problems this will become even worse, since the step size scales like $1/|\partGeneric|$.
 This renders the \texttt{safe} approach impractical for an efficient, large-scale solver.

-\paragraph{\texttt{fast}} The greedy \texttt{fast} scheme leads to non-convergent behavior due to a lack of coordination between the cells.
+\paragraph{\texttt{greedy}} The \texttt{greedy} scheme leads to non-convergent behavior due to a lack of coordination between the cells.
 In the first domain decomposition iteration the cells create a surplus of mass in the central region of $Y$.
 The next iteration compensates for this imbalance, but since each subproblem acts on its own, they overshoot and create a new accumulation of mass at the extremes of $Y$.
 This oscillation pattern somewhat stabilizes into a cycle.
-Hence, without an additional safeguard, the \texttt{fast} approach fails to provide a convergent algorithm.
+Hence, without an additional safeguard, the \texttt{greedy} approach fails to provide a convergent algorithm.

-\paragraph{\texttt{swift}} The \texttt{swift} approach is a simple way to add a safeguard to the \texttt{fast} approach.
-By switching between the \texttt{fast} and \texttt{safe} strategies based on their decrements, the algorithm becomes convergent.
+\paragraph{\texttt{swift}} The \texttt{swift} approach is a simple way to add a safeguard to the \texttt{greedy} approach.
+By switching between the \texttt{greedy} and \texttt{safe} strategies based on their decrements, the algorithm becomes convergent.
 However, the fallback to \texttt{safe} is rather inefficient, as can be inferred from Figure \ref{fig:strategies-lebesgue-product-scores}.
-Especially during the early iterations, a sharp decrement of the score (corresponding to a \texttt{fast} iteration) is followed by several iterations with slow decrement (corresponding to \texttt{safe} iterations).
+Especially during the early iterations, a sharp decrement of the score (corresponding to a \texttt{greedy} iteration) is followed by several iterations with slow decrement (corresponding to \texttt{safe} iterations).

 \paragraph{\texttt{opt}} As shown in Figures \ref{fig:strategies-lebesgue-product-joint} and \ref{fig:strategies-lebesgue-product-scores}, the \texttt{opt} strategy is among the fastest in terms of iteration numbers.
 Its main drawback is that computing its convex combination weights hinges on the solution of the auxiliary optimization problem